How Can You Get Your Car Towed for Free?

 - United MileagePlus Club Card and United Explorer Card: These two credit cards offer the same benefit as the Chase Sapphire Reserve card, giving you up to five miles of towing at a fixed rate of $50 per service call.

 Costco Membership: Costco does not automatically extend roadside assistance or towing to members.
-However, if you buy insurance through Costco, then you may have roadside assistance, giving you free towing up to a certain limit.
+However, if you buy insurance through Costco, you may have roadside assistance, giving you free towing up to a certain limit.
 Regardless of whether you’re a standard or executive Costco member, you do not receive free towing automatically as a Costco member.

 Sell Your Vehicle: If you have an old vehicle that needs to be towed, then consider selling your vehicle.
 There may be a salvage yard, auto shop, or mechanic in the area who can buy your car and tow it away.
 If you just need an old car removed from your property and are looking for free towing options, then selling your vehicle may be one option.